Newblock Park

 84.6 acres | 34 hectares

 One of the park's notable features is the Newblock Park Trail, which spans 1.5 miles (2.4 km) and connects the Riverparks trail system to the Katy Trail.
-This trail provides an excellent opportunity for walking, jogging, and cycling enthusiasts to enjoy the outdoors while connecting different parts of Tulsa's trail network.
+This trail provides an excellent opportunity for walking, jogging, and cycling enthusiasts to enjoy the outdoors.

 The park's location offers visitors views of the downtown Tulsa skyline, making it a picturesque spot for relaxation and outdoor activities.
-It serves as a popular destination for local residents seeking a place for recreation, sports, and community gatherings.
+It is a popular destination for local residents seeking a place for recreation, sports, and community gatherings.

 Active Recreation